 Although the industry lacks in terms of global standardization, there is a renewed and higher focus on infrastructure development, creating new opportunities for private players through M&A, consolidation and innovation across the Islamic finance and wealth management domain.
 Consolidation is expected to continue amid the prevailing weak economic condition.
 At the same time, new players are emerging globally with niche offerings, especially in the nascent Islamic markets.
 Newer markets are likely to drive growth as the core Islamic countries grow towards maturity.

-The global Islamic finance market has been growing at a steady pace, recording a CAGR of 7.8% between 2014 and 2019 sukuk issuance in the traditional markets financial assets grew 14.4% yo-y due in parts to the higher
+The global Islamic finance market has been growing at a steady pace, recording a CAGR of 7.8% between 2014 and 2019

 Green Sukuk and SRI Sukuk are growing in prominence in the UAE and SE Asia